apollon-comet/microsoft-authentication-library-for-js/README.md

 - [Active Directory Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/msal-lts/maintenance/adal-angular): A browser-based, framework-agnostic core library that enables authentication and token acquisition with the Microsoft Identity platform in JavaScript applications.
 Implements the OAuth 1.0 Implicit Grant Flow.

-- [Microsoft Authentication Library for AngularJS](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/msal-lts/maintenance/msal-angularjs): A wrapper of the core 1.x library for apps using the AngularJS framework.
+- [Microsoft Authentication Library for AngularJS](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/msal-lts/maintenance/msal-angularjs): A wrapper of the core 1.x library for apps using the AngularJS.

 - [Azure Active Directory Passport.js Plug-In](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/msal-lts/maintenance/passport-azure-ad): a collection of [Passport](http://passportjs.org/) strategies to help you integrate with Azure Active Directory.
 It includes OpenID Connect, WS-Federation, and SAML-P authentication and authorization.